 There may come a time when you have no choice but to evict your tenant.
 To be successful ad legally compliant, you must abide by the tenant eviction laws.

 To obtain a court order, you must have a legitimate reason and follow the judicial process.
-The following is everything landlords need to know about the legal eviction process in Colorado.
+The following is everything landlords need to know about the formal eviction process in Colorado.

 As already mentioned, a tenant eviction process begins with having a legitimate reason.
-In Colorado, you can only begin a tenant eviction process if the tenant:
+Landlords can only begin a tenant eviction process in Colorado if the tenant:

-Next, landlords must serve the tenant with the right eviction notice.
-The notice can be curable or incurable depending on the kind of violation.
-If the eviction notice is curable, the tenant can either fix the violation or move out.
+Next, landlords must serve the tenant with the right notice.
+The written notice can be curable or incurable depending on the kind of violation.
+If the notice is curable, the tenant can either fix the violation or move out.
 This they must do within the notice period.

-However, for incurable eviction notices, the tenant will only have one option: vacate the premises.
-The following are the eviction notices a landlord in Colorado can serve a tenant to evict them:
+However, for incurable notices, the tenant will only have one option: vacate the premises.
+The following are the eviction notices a Colorado landlord can serve a tenant to evict them:

-Under Colorado landlord-tenant law, you must use the proper delivery method when serving a tenant with an eviction notice.
+Under Colorado landlord-tenant law, landlords must use the proper delivery method when serving a tenant with a notice.

-The following are the acceptable methods of delivery when it comes to eviction notices in Colorado:
+The following are the acceptable methods of delivery when it comes to notices in Colorado:

-After you have successfully delivered the notice to the tenant, it’ll be upon them to either fix the violation (if curable) or move out.
-If the tenant doesn’t take either option, you can move to the appropriate court and file a lawsuit.
+After a landlord has successfully delivered the notice to the tenant, under Colorado eviction laws, it’ll be upon them to either fix the violation (if curable) or move out.
+If the tenant doesn’t take either option, the landlord can move to the appropriate court and file an eviction lawsuit.

-Upon successful filing, you’ll be issued with a copy of the summons and complaint.
+Upon successful filing of the eviction lawsuit, you’ll be issued with a copy of the summons and complaint.
 This will need to be served to the tenant by a process server.
-Note that in Colorado, tenants have the right to file an answer before an eviction hearing.
+Note that in Colorado, renters have the right to file an answer before an eviction hearing.

 If the tenant does file an answer, the following are some of the defenses they can give to stop or delay their eviction:

-You may be able to reclaim the ownership of your property in either of two ways.
+The landlord may be able to reclaim the ownership of your rental unit in either of two ways.
 One, if the tenant fails to show up for the hearing.
 Or two, if the court rules in your favor during the hearing.

 Either way, a residential landlord will need to obtain a writ of restitution.
 In Colorado, the court must issue it within 48 hours after successful judgment.
 After obtaining it, you’ll need to serve it to the sheriff for action even if it means forcefully throwing out the tenant.

-It’s important to follow everything to the letter for successful tenant eviction.
-Missing a step or engaging in any unlawful action will render the entire exercise null and void.
+Property owners need to follow everything to the letter for successful tenant eviction.
+Missing a step or engaging in any unlawful action will render the Colorado eviction process null and void.

 For expert help in all landlord-tenant matters in the greater Denver area, don’t hesitate to contact TJC Real Estate and Management.
 We take pride in providing landlords with a personalized approach to property management and innovative strategies.
 Reach out now for more information about our professional services!